Trend lines are one of the most useful and versatile tools used by forex traders.

 Well, just imagine if you were trading at levels a) and b).

-If you were holding a position at a) or had entered short after validation at a), you would be creating unnecessary indecision and taking unnecessary heat, wondering if you had just made another mistake as you watch the price eat well into your stop loss, having just crossed, closed and opened the wrong side of your now invalidated, newly validated trend line!
+If you were holding a position at a) or had entered short after validation at a), you would be creating unnecessary indecision and taking unnecessary heat, wondering if you had just made another school boy error as you watch price eat well into your stop loss, having just crossed, closed and opened the wrong side of your now invalidated, newly validated trend line!!…

-All of this unnecessary tension could have been avoided, by just lifting the trend line to the highs of the tails as in figure 3 and in figure 5 below.
+All of this unnecessary tension could have been avoided, just by lifting the trend line to the highs of the wicks as in figure 3 and in figure 5 below.

-When the trend line is redrawn across the highs a completely different story unfold at point a).
+Now, with the trend line redrawn across the highs, we see a completely different story at point a).

-It’s not until the price actually closes at the trend line (just past it) and immediately reverses, that the trend line is validated.
+It’s not until price actually closes at the trend line (just past it) and immediately reverses and falls away, that the trend line is validated.

-The one touch and big reversal candle gives us confidence in the newly validated trend line, and even when price rallies and returns to it, this time, with the trend line drawn correctly, price stops right on it, reverses and immediately falls away with no real cause for concern.
+The one touch and significant engulfing reversal candle gives us immediate confidence in the newly validated trend line.
+Even when price rallies and returns, this time with the trend line drawn correctly, price stops right at it, reverses and immediately falls away with no real cause for concern.

-It was just by chance the perfect opportunity existed for me to demonstrate not only the correct way to draw trend lines, but the reasons why we draw them that way.
+It was just by chance that the perfect opportunity existed to demonstrate not only the correct way to draw trend lines, but the reasons why we draw them that way.

-It also demonstrates how, with amazing accuracy, price can respect trend lines and other levels of support and resistance, often to the pip….which when you consider that lines drawn on your screen are just that…lines…it pays to be as accurate as possible with all your analyses, no matter how simple your techniques may be.
+It also demonstrates how, with amazing accuracy, price can respect trend lines and other levels of support and resistance, often to the pip….which when you consider that lines drawn on your screen are just that…lines!

-A trend line drawn on a downtrend is considered broken when the price crosses and closes ABOVE the trend line, so long as the next candle opens and fails to close back on the trend side of the trend line.
+A downtrend trend line is considered broken – when price crosses and closes above the trend line and then the next candle opens and fails to close back on the trend side of the trend line.

-A trend line drawn on an uptrend is considered broken when the price crosses and closes BELOW the trend line, so long as the next candle opens and fails to close back on the trend side of the trend line.
+An uptrend trend line is considered broken – when price crosses and closes below the trend line and then the next candle opens and fails to close back on the trend side of the trend line.

 Here’s another one…..

-In the image above, we have a well respected uptrend trend line.
+In figure 7 immediately above, we have a really well respected uptrend trend line.

-It is interesting to note that the first candle which breaks this trend line closes the other side of the line, but the next candle immediately reverses and closes back on the trend side of the line.
+It is interesting to note the first candle which breaks the trend line closes the other side of the line, but the next candle immediately reverses and closes back on the trend side of the trend line.

-The following candle re-breaks the trend line, closes the other side, and then the candle seen after fails to re-cross and close on the trend side of the Line – therefore signalling the current trend is over, and that the trend line is now considered broken.
+However, the buying pressure has died off and the following candle re-breaks the trend line, closes the other side and then the following candle fails to re-cross and close on the trend side of the trend line.

 Two Ways You Can Trade Trend Lines